Last updated 18 August 2020

 Much of the advice and guidance for employees is applicable to volunteers.
 Have a look at our guidance on running your organisation during COVID-19 for more information.

-Risk assessments should also be completed for all volunteer roles/activities, with individual risk assessments for everyone volunteering outside their home where possible; these are particularly important if volunteers are over 70 or clinically vulnerable.
+Risk assessments should also be completed for all volunteer roles/activities, with individual risk assessments for everyone volunteering outside their home where possible; these are particularly important if volunteers are clinically extremely vulnerable.
 To help volunteers understand the decisions that your organisation makes, it is important to talk to all volunteers about specific risks: this should cover the role or activity, the physical and social environment, as well as their individual circumstances.

 Before volunteering, volunteers should be given clear, concise, and relevant information about the safety measures you have put in place, and the opportunity to ask questions.